If you run a SaaS startup, Google Ads (formerly known as Google AdWords) could be the greatest customer acquisition platform you’ve never tried.

 At $49 per month, this means each new customer you acquire is worth, on average, $980.
 From this perspective, the $20 suggested CPC bids Google’s Keyword Planner returns no longer look so expensive.

 Instead of wincing at high CPC bids, view the cost of advertising your SaaS product next to the amount you can expect to make from each customer.
-Once you use CLV to determine ROI, and not CPC, you’ll realize that even the toughest AdWords keywords aren’t as costly as they seem.
+Once you use CLV to determine ROI, and not CPC, you’ll realize that even the toughest Google Ads keywords aren’t as costly as they seem.

 Software is an intangible product.
 You can’t feel it, you can’t smell it, and you can’t see it.
 This makes the process of assessing and comparing software difficult, which is why most people in the market for SaaS software compare several options before they buy.

 SaaS companies understand this, which is why they make it easy to test their products through free trials.
-As a startup, you can take advantage of this need to compare by targeting competing brand names and products as keywords within Google AdWords.
+As a startup, you can take advantage of this need to compare by targeting competing brand names and products as keywords within Google Ads.

 Companies running aggressive competitive ads on Basecamp’s brand search